-Veronica came to the fourth session of her Parenting the Love and Logic Way® class anxious to get some help with a festering problem with twelve-year old Jake.
-A recent growth spurt had left him taller than her, and now he believed that she no longer deserved his respect.
+When Veronica came to the fourth session of her Parenting the Love and Logic Way® class, she was very anxious to get some help with a festering problem involving her twelve-year-old son, Jake.
+A recent growth spurt had left him taller than his mother, and now he believed that she no longer deserved his respect.

 Jake had no idea that this plan had been hatched at Mom’s parenting class.
-As a result of this little intervention, do you think he’ll be at least a bit more mannerly in the movies?
+As a result of this little intervention, do you think he was at least a bit more mannerly at the movies?